Intummadee/VisionID-Check/README.md

 ---

-## Extension แนะนำให้โหลดใน Vs code สำหรับอ่าน comment
+## Extension recommended to be downloaded in Vs code for reading comments.
 - Better-comments
 - Comment Styler

 ---

-## ข้อจำกัด
+## Limitations
-1. ไฟล์ที่อัพโหลด ต้องเป็น pdf เท่านั้น และ ขนาดตัวอักษรในไฟล์ควรมากกว่า 18
+1. If the uploaded contacts file is an image, the font size in the file should be greater than 18.
-2. ตารางใน excel ควรจะชิดกันให้มากที่สุด เพื่อที่จะได้จับข้อความเป็นประโยคเดียวกัน เช่น  64070257 Hydro Carbon ถ้าแต่ละ column ในตารางห่างกันมากเกินไป ชื่อสามอย่างนี่ก็จะแยกออกจากกันไม่รวมในแถวเดียวกันได้ สามารถดูตัวอย่างภาพได้ใน example_image
+2. If the name is drawn from the card The resulting image must be clear.
+There is enough light.
+The distance from the camera is not too much or too little.
-3. ภาพที่ได้ต้องมีความชัด มีแสงสว่างเพียงพอ ระยะห่างจากกล่องไม่มากเกินไป หรือ น้อยเกินไป
+3. Shiny cards, such as ID cards, should not be photographed with too much shadow.
+Because the program will not capture text that has shadows.
+(Corrected with the Contrast Limited Adaptive Histogram Equalization (CLAHE) technique to adjust the light in the image better)
-4. บัตรที่ความเงา อย่าง บัตรประชาชน ไม่ควรถ่ายให้ติดเงามากเกินไป เพราะโปรแกรมจะไม่จับข้อความตรงที่มีเงา (สามารถแก้ได้แล้วโดยใช้เทคนิค Contrast Limited Adaptive Histogram Equalization (CLAHE) เพื่อปรับแสงในภาพให้ดียิ่งขึ้น)
+4. The quality of the camera also affects the capture of names.

 ---

-# อ้างอิง
+# Ref
-&emsp; สำหรับ ใช้ computer vision OCR ในการตรวจหาข้อความในภาพ https://github.com/UB-Mannheim/tesseract/wiki
+&emsp; For using computer vision OCR to detect text in images. https://github.com/UB-Mannheim/tesseract/wiki

 &emsp; MongoDB and Python